vcharco/gocli/Readme.md

   // Command was executed by OS, but we can perform additional actions if response.Type == gocli.OsCmd {
    userInput := response.RawInput
-   fmt.Printf("Comman executed by the OS: %v", userInput) }
+   fmt.Printf("Comman executed by the OS: %v\n", userInput) }

  }